isomerpages/mol-services/designoptions/00a-move-house(accordion).md

       - [Check Annual Value of property](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTPropertySearch&toLoginSelection=true){:target="_blank"}
 ---

-## Moving House
+## Overview

-Moving house can be a stressful time with several tasks on hand to keep track of.
+The entire journey of finding a new home, selling your home then moving can be stressful.
+The process can take up to years depending on circumstances.

-Use this list below to guide your journey in getting a new home.
+Here are some general steps to guide you:

 ### ONE
 {% include eligibility-checker.html %}